Skip to main content

 Complete the math guided self-placement

 If you aren’t bringing in college credit for math, you are strongly encouraged to complete the guided self-placement to determine which math class you’re best prepared for.
-This online assessment will test your understanding in precalculus and calculus.
-The result of the placement test will determine if you should register for Math 120 (Precalculus) or 124 (Calculus I) for the fall.
+This online assessment will test your understanding of precalculus and calculus.
+The placement test result will determine if you should register for Math 120 (Precalculus) or 124 (Calculus I) for autumn.

 The placement test is free and available online.
-Make sure to complete it at least a week before your A&O date.
+Make sure to complete it at least a week before your A&O date to be prepared to register.

-If you anticipate having college credit for one or more calculus courses, take a math final exam (see below) for the most advanced course you anticipate having credit for.
-Time yourself (60 mins) in order to determine if you’re ready to move on or if you’d benefit from taking that course again at the UW to ensure solid understanding.
-It’s common for students to take a calculus class that they already have credit for to build proficiency at the UW.
+If you anticipate having college credit for one or more calculus courses, take a UW math final exam (see below) for the most advanced course you anticipate having credit for.
+Time yourself (60 mins) and then compare your answers to the linked answer key.
+This information will help you determine if you’re ready to move on or if you’d benefit from taking that course again at the UW to ensure solid understanding.
+It’s very common for students to take a calculus class that they already have credit for to build proficiency at the UW.

 Have other test scores and transcripts available

-Be sure you have access to all scores and unofficial transcripts for all possible college credit to show when you register for classes at A&O.
+Be sure you have access to all scores and unofficial transcripts for all possible college credits to show when you register for classes at A&O.

-Note that IB scores and AP scores from this year likely won’t be received and processed in your UW record until early to mid-July.
-A-level exam scores won’t be available until October.
+Note: IB scores and AP scores from this year likely won’t be received and processed in your UW record until early to mid-July.
+A-level exam scores generally won’t be received and processed until October.

 If you are planning to live on campus, we highly encourage you to consider the Engineering Living Learning Community in Maple Hall.
 It emphasizes community, collaboration and academic exploration for engineering students.
-Freshmen engineering students have first priority for housing in this building.
+Incoming first-year engineering students have priority access for this housing option.

 How to request housing in the Engineering Living Learning Community

-• Make your housing request during the priority 1 application (May 2-10).
+• Make your housing request during the priority 1 application (May 6-June 15).

 • Select the Engineering Community preference on your housing application.
 You will be placed if space is available.